We Need Your Support in 2015

 MassKids latest concern is for young girls who reside in our state whose families support the practice of FGM – female genital mutilation.
 The long-term physical and psychological trauma resulting from this practice have been documented internationally by the United Nations and locally by physicians at Brigham and Women’s Hospital.
 MassKids is working with the Women’s Bar Association to develop strategies to combat this practice.
 We want to find ways to engage, rather than alienate, members of communities whose traditional beliefs have supported the practice as necessary to ensure the future marriageability of their daughters.
 MassKids seeks to speak out for these girls because their voices – and quite literally their screams – are not being heard by those on whom they most depend upon for their safety and health.

-So this Holiday Season when you consider supporting an organization that is working tirelessly and effectively for the most vulnerable children of our state, please choose MassKids.
+In 2015, when you consider supporting an organization that is working tirelessly and effectively for the most vulnerable children of our state, please choose MassKids.
 Your donation is critical to our ongoing work, since, as we have learned, foundations are often reluctant to support issues they haven’t already included in their wheelhouse or issues they believe might be too difficult or controversial.
 These are precisely the issues that MassKids has been drawn to over its 55-year history.
 Our mission is to speak out for the most vulnerable children of our state and to amplify their tiny voices.
 Please add your voice to make ours and theirs stronger by making a generous contribution to MassKids today.

 What your gift would help us to achieve in 2015: